Williams’ 3 TDs help No. 18 UNC pull away from Syracuse 31-6

 Syracuse: The move to a 3-3-5 scheme under new defensive coordinator Tony White has some good moments, including when preseason Associated Press All-American Andre Cisco picked off Howell when the UNC sophomore threw into double coverage.
 But the offensive line that left DeVito battered all last season again had him taking a lot of punishment in this one, a problem the Orange must fix.

 UNC: The Tar Heels have enjoyed a lot of preseason hype, namely due to the return of quarterback Sam Howell at the helm of an experienced offense.
-Coach Mack Brown had said he wanted to see his team “ready to play and play great, just so we can figure out who we are.”
 Instead, UNC gave the College Football Hall of Fame member plenty to address going forward, from three turnovers to nine penalties for 91 yards.

 POLL IMPLICATIONS

-The Tar Heels did little to impress voters in the AP Top 25 for much of this one.
+The Tar Heels didn’t do much to impress voters in the AP Top 25 until late in this one.
 But they could move up considering teams ranked ahead of them in the preseason poll but aren’t playing this fall won’t be eligible beginning with the first regular-season poll Sunday.

 UP NEXT